BitnetMoney/bitnet-papers/README.md

-# Bitnet Paper
+# Bitnet Papers

-Archive with Bitnet's launch paper.
+This repository is an archive with Bitnet's papers.
 Translations are welcome - please follow the contribution guidelines below.

 # How to contribute?